PaulRaUnite/ccsl-rs/README.md

    With seed `10082841213727481447` same output as in the file `5-10082841213727481447.lc`.

-All the options are documented and can be retrieved by calling `./lccsl-gen --help` or `./lccsl-gen <subcommand> --help`.
+All the options are documented and can be retrieved by calling `cargo run --release --bin lccsl-gen -- --help` or `cargo run --release --bin lccsl-gen -- <subcommand> --help`.

 ### General algorithm
 `dir` subcommand:
-1. Initialize a random generator with seed
+1. Initialize a random generator with the provided seed
-2. Generate a list of seeds by the generator
+2. Generate a list of seeds by the generator, of size `amount`
-3. Iteratively, using these seeds and provided size generate specifications
+3. Iteratively, using these seeds and provided size, generate and write specifications

 `one` subcommand (basically **the** algorithm):
 1. Initialize a random generator with seed